tankyfrank/AAI-590-Ocular-Disease-Recognition/README.md

   - Images and metadata are imported from the ODIR-5K dataset available online, particularly on Kaggle (Andrew, D.).
 Data is subsequently cleaned, with image data augmented and transformed into tesnors, and patient medical data vectorized through TF-IDF

 2. Model Design and Development
   - Two models were developed, the initial being an purely image-based CNN with regularization and dropout techniques.
 The second model was a hybridized CNN utilizing image and patient metadata with residual connections, CBAM modules, and ASPP for better feature abstraction through channels and spatial abstraction from images.
+In total, the second and final model totaled just over 170,000,000 trainable parameters.

 3. Model Training and Optimization

   - Our initial model trained across 100 epochs on Adam Optimizer set at 0.001, resulting in 47% accuracy.
 Our final model trained across 30 epochs utilizing AdamW optimizer set at 0.003 with a OneCyclerLR adjustment and a weight decay of 0.0001.
-It resulted in a total training time of approximately 6.5 minutes achieving a 98% accuracy and validation loss of 0.1019.
+It resulted in a total training time of approximately 6.5 minutes using 36.4 GB GPU, achieving a 98% accuracy and validation loss of 0.1019.

 ## Key Technologies Used